steranka/maven-shade-example/doc/02-Fixing-Problem.md

-To me it was not intuitive that I had to change the goodlib.jar file because in my real-life example, I'm using a JAR file that I got from a 3rd party and I don't have the code to change it s
+To me it was not intuitive that I had to change the goodlib.jar file because in my real-life example, I'm using a JAR file that I got from a 3rd party and I don't have the code to change it.

+So I still need to figure out how to get the shade plugin to work as in my first attempt, or find a way to shade the 3rd party dependency without having the code to build it.